 Andrew Phillips is a composer for film and television, and an acclaimed artist and producer in his own right.

-Nominated for an Emmy in 2012 for his score for Stolen Daughters: Kidnapped By Boko Haram (HBO), nominated for a BAFTA in 2020 for War In The Blood (BBC2), Andrew also scored Oscar-nominated Watani My Homeland in 2016, and nominated for an Emmy in 2012 for his score for The Battle for Marjah, Andrew has worked on a wide range of international award-winning feature documentaries and dramas.
+Winning an Emmy® in 2019 for his score for Stolen Daughters: Kidnapped By Boko Haram (HBO), nominated for a BAFTA in 2020 for War In The Blood (BBC2), Andrew also scored Oscar-nominated Watani My Homeland in 2016, and nominated for an Emmy in 2012 for his score for The Battle for Marjah, Andrew has worked on a wide range of international award-winning feature documentaries and dramas.
 In the last ten years he has also written, produced and performed three critically acclaimed albums as Grasscut.

 A full list of credits can be found at IMDb.